-As you can imagine, apartment buildings have much more intricate plumbing system then a single detached home or even a town home.
+As you can imagine, apartment buildings have much more intricate plumbing systems then a single detached home or even a town home.
 With these complexities come more room for error and potential problems – so it is important that both apartment building managers and tenants are aware common issues and how to avoid them.
-It is important that tenants remember an issue with their plumbing can become an issue for many other tenants quickly, so it is important to recognize and resolve any evidence of trouble quickly.
+It is essential that tenants remember an issue with their plumbing can become an issue for many other tenants quickly, so it is important to recognize and resolve any evidence of trouble quickly.

 Dirty Faucet Water

-Water can become contaminated for a variety of reasons when living in an apartment building.
+Water can become contaminated for various reasons when living in an apartment building.
 This is particularly common in older buildings and urban communities.
 One reason this may occur is pipe corrosion in old water and sewage lines that have begun to break down after decades of wear and tear.
 If you live in an older building, be sure to check the quality of your water regularly to make sure this is not a problem.
-Other times dirty water may not be a result of a plumbing problem but the source of your water.
+Other times, dirty water may not be a result of a plumbing problem but the source of your water.
 This can be unhealthy and sometimes dangerous, so if your water seems suspect to you in any way, let someone know immediately.
 Pay close attention to colour, opacity and scent.

 Water Line Breaks

-In an apartment building it is especially important that tenants are proactive about these types of issues.
+In an apartment building, it is especially important that tenants are proactive about these types of issues.
 Drain screens are a great tool to be utilized by all tenants.
 This will prevent people from accidentally putting something down the drain that can cause damage immediately or down the road.
-Regular inspections and maintenance checks are also a great way to catch a problem before it happens so ask your landlord what the typical protocol is for plumbing maintenance.
+Regular inspections and maintenance checks are also a great way to catch a problem before it happens, so ask your landlord what the typical protocol is for plumbing maintenance.

 Apartments have a much more difficult plumbing systems, so it’s better to call a professional commercial plumber who knows what they’re doing and can get the job done right the first time at a modest price.